astropy/astropy/docs/development/workflow/development_workflow.rst

-Sometimes the maintainers of Astropy may ask a pull request to be *rebased* (``git rebase``) or *squashed* (``git merge --squash``) in the process of reviewing a Pull Request for merging into the main Astropy *master* repository.
+Sometimes the maintainers of Astropy may ask a pull request to be *rebased* (``git rebase``) or *squashed* (``git merge --squash``) in the process of reviewing a pull request for merging into the main Astropy *master* repository.

 The decisions of when to request a *squash* or *rebase* are left to individual maintainers.
-These may be requested to reduce the number of visible commits saved in the repository history, or because of code-changes in Astropy in the mean-time.
+These may be requested to reduce the number of visible commits saved in the repository history, or because of code changes in Astropy in the meantime.
 A rebase may be necessary to allow the Continious Integration tests to run.
-Both involve rewriting the Git history, meaning that commit IDs will change, which is why you should do it only if asked.
+Both involve rewriting the `git`_ history, meaning that commit hashes will change, which is why you should do it only if asked.

 Conceptually, rebasing means taking your changes and applying them to the latest version of the development branch of the official Astropy as though that was the version you had originally branched from.
-Each individual commit remains visible, but with new metadata/commit IDs.
-A squashed merge changes the metadata/commit IDs, and also removes separate visibility of individual commits;
-a new commit and commit message will only contain a textual list of the earlier commits.
+Each individual commit remains visible, but with new metadata/commit hashes.
+A squashed merge changes the metadata/commit hash, and also removes separate visibility of individual commits; a new commit and commit message will only contain a textual list of the earlier commits.

 It is easier to make mistakes rebasing than other areas of `git`_, so before you start make a branch to serve as a backup copy of your work::

     git branch tmp my-new-feature # make temporary branch--will be deleted later

-After altering the history with ``git rebase`` or ``git merge --squash`` a normal ``git push`` is prevented, and for both a ``git push --force`` will be required.
+After altering the history with ``git rebase`` or ``git merge --squash``, a normal ``git push`` is prevented, and for both a ``git push --force`` will be required.